The Repository pattern in Go: a painless way to simplify your service logic

 // ...

-I never sleep well when I don’t have an automatic test for code like that.
+I never sleep well when I don’t have an automated test for code like that.
 Let’s address it later. 😉

-When commit or rollback failed, we can also override the returned error.
+When commit or rollback fails, we can also override the returned error.

 // finishTransaction rollbacks transaction if error is provided.